I teach by designing ethnographic, simulation-based, and hands-on learning experiences for students.

-I am an Adjunct Professor at the University of Maryland’s Fischell Department of Bioengineering
+I am currently an adjunct professor at the University of Maryland’s Fischell Department of Bioengineering.

-Redesigning Healthcare was a series of experiential learning classes I co-designed and co-taught with clinicians at Stanford’s d.school between 2013 and 2020.
+Redesigning Healthcare was a series of experiential learning classes I co-designed and co-instructed with clinicians at Stanford’s d.school between 2013 and 2020.

 Past Topics